New to Telerik Document ProcessingStart a free 30-day trial

 Format Codes

-RadSpreadProcessing allows to control the appearance of the number values using Number Formats.
-There is a variety of predefined formats and you can define a custom one in case they are not suitable for your scenario.
-This article explains how to use the codes in order to create your own number format or modify one of the predefined types.
-More information about the predefined types can be found in Number Formatting article.
+RadSpreadProcessing allows you to control the appearance of number values through Number Formats.
+A variety of predefined formats exist, and you can define a custom format if they do not suit your scenario.
+The following sections explain how to use format codes to create your own number format or modify one of the predefined types.
+For more information about the predefined types, see the Number Formatting article.

 Overview

-A number format could contain up to four sections.
-Each of them defines a format for different values as shown in Figure 1.
+A number format can contain up to four sections.
+Each section defines a format for different values as shown in Figure 1.

 Figure 1: Number format sections

-These sections are not required and could be omitted.
+These sections are not required and can be omitted.
 If only one section is specified, its code is used for all numbers.
-In case the specified sections are two, the first one is used for positive numbers and zeros and the second one for negative numbers.
+If two sections are specified, the first one is used for positive numbers and zeros and the second one for negative numbers.

-If a number format is not explicitly set, the default one is General.
-It represents an empty string, which has a default behavior for the different types of values.
+If a number format is not explicitly set, the default format is General.
+It represents an empty string, which provides default behavior for the different types of values.

-You could display a combination of text and numbers in a cell by enclosing the text in the format string in double quotation marks or, if it is a single character, you could precede it with a backslash (‘\’).
-The ‘@’ sign is useful when you need to include a text typed from the user in the cell.
+You can display a combination of text and numbers in a cell by enclosing the text in the format string in double quotation marks.
+If it is a single character, you can precede it with a backslash ('').
+The '@' sign is useful when you need to include text typed by the user in the cell.

 Table 1